pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-27%22%2C%22C-30%22%2C%22C-31%22%2C%22C-32%22%2C%22C-33%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

 For further investigation of the influence of learning rate drop timing (especially the first drop from 0.001 to 0.0001) on the final validation accuracy, some more experiments with manually set milestones for learning rate decrease were made using `MultiStepLR` scheduler with the same factor of 0.1.
-Also it was noticed that [4.2.9](#automatic-learning-rate-scheduling) the best results were obtained when the scheduler was triggered the earliest, so milestones were set to push further in this direction:
+Also it was noticed that [4.2.9](#automatic-learning-rate-scheduling) the best results were obtained when the scheduler was triggered at the earliest, so the milestones were set to push further in this direction:

 With the best take from [4.2.9](#automatic-learning-rate-scheduling) (C-27) as the baseline, where automatically triggered milestones were checked to be `[61, 82, 93, 104]`, the experiments were: